Setup of iDIN

 When integrating with iDIN through Signicat, you can choose between two options:

-- Rely on the built-in Signicat issuer bank selection screen.
-This redirects the end-users automatically to their bank authentication portal.
+- Built-in Signicat issuer bank selection screen: This redirects the end-users automatically to their bank authentication portal.

-- Handle the issuer bank selection list in your own custom graphical user interface and then send a request to redirect the end-users to their specific bank authentication portal.
+- Own custom issuer bank selection list: You handle your own custom graphical user interface (GUI) and then redirect the end-users to their specific bank authentication portal.

-By default, an authentication request with iDIN routes your end-users to the Signicat built-in issuer bank selection screen.
-Below, you find an example.
+By default, an authentication request with iDIN routes your end-users to the built-in Signicat issuer bank selection screen.

 Signicat's built-in issuer bank selection screen for iDIN.